Install the App

 Orders without a shipping address (such as digital downloads or local pickup) are marked as 'Safe to Merge' with other orders from the same customer.
 The extension displays a note indicating 'No shipping address (digital/pickup order)' so you're aware of the reason.

-No. OrderMerge runs entirely within Shopify Admin as an Admin Block.
-Zero JavaScript is added to your storefront, so there's no impact on page load speed or Core Web Vitals.
+No. OrderMerge runs entirely within Shopify Admin as a native Admin Block.
+Zero JavaScript is added to your storefront, so there's no impact on page load speed, Core Web Vitals, or your store's search engine rankings.

 Yes.
 Uninstall with one click from your Shopify Admin.
 The 7-day free trial gives you full access to test the app before any charges.

-Without a tool, you would need to check each order's customer email or name against other unfulfilled orders in your queue.
+Without a dedicated tool, you would need to check each order's customer email or name against other unfulfilled orders in your queue.
 This is time-consuming and error-prone, especially during high-volume periods like sales or holidays.
+Some merchants try using Shopify's order filters or exporting to spreadsheets, but these methods don't scale and rely on your team remembering to check every time.

-OrderMerge automates duplicate detection by checking the customer_id field against all unfulfilled orders when you open any order in Shopify Admin.
-It also compares shipping addresses and shipping methods to determine if orders are safe to merge.
+OrderMerge automates duplicate order detection by checking the customer_id field against all unfulfilled orders when you open any order in Shopify Admin.
+It also compares shipping addresses and shipping methods to determine if orders are safe to merge into a single shipment.

 Orders with matching addresses are marked as "Safe to Merge" with a green indicator.
 Orders with different addresses show a "Do Not Merge" warning with the conflicting location (e.g., "Different address: Miami, FL").
 This prevents your team from accidentally combining orders going to different destinations.

 Automatically merging orders can cause issues with tax calculations, partial refunds, and third-party integrations like ERPs and accounting software.
-OrderMerge takes a read-only approach: it surfaces the information, but leaves the final decision and action to your team.
+OrderMerge takes a read-only, alert-only approach: it surfaces the information, but leaves the final decision and action to your team.
+This is the safest way to handle order consolidation on Shopify without risking compliance or accounting errors.

 Ready to stop shipping duplicate orders?